 A History of Ollie’s Trolley & LUMS Restaurants

-I can not even quantify the excitement I had when I knew I’d be eating at Ollie’s Trolley in Louisville.
-But before I continue, some background on Ollie’s Trolley.
+I can not even quantify my excitement when I knew I’d eat at Ollie’s Trolley in Louisville.
+But before I continue, here is some background on Ollie’s Trolley.

 Ollie’s Trolley History